 “How could stubble ever look professional?”
 I hear you scream in disbelief.

 But hear me out.
 Stubble can absolutely look professional, as long as it’s effectively groomed and maintained.

 It needs to be sculpted; trimmed to an even length with the borders well-defined.
 “Designer stubble” as it used to be called, can look fantastic when nurtured appropriately.

 Even the military allows for stubble, as it poses no threat to safety beneath ¼ inch of length.
 Beyond that, however, you start to have trouble with protective gear fitting.

 So, if a discipline as strict as that of the military is happy with both buzz cuts (either the “high and tight” or the Induction Cut) as well as neatly groomed stubble, surely it can be considered “professional” enough for most workplaces?

 Be careful though.
 It can be tempting to let stubble slip and become untidy.
 It’s very easy to do.
 But the danger here is that it can switch from an intentional-looking beard to an accidental looking one.

 4. A Gentle Low Fade

 Here, we’re focusing on the fade.
-A fade is the gradual increase in length of hair as you go from bottom to top.
-It’s typically seen at the sides and back, and has become extremely popular in recent years.
+A fade is a gradual increase in the length of hair as you go from bottom to top.
+It’s typically seen at the sides and back and has become extremely popular in recent years.